NYC Skateboard Coalition: NYC Pool Series

 NYC Skateboard Coalition is home to the NYC Pool Series, a skate event series taking place in skateparks throughout the city.
-The NYC Pool Series contributors include Ali Axelrod, organizing and ground crew, Jon "Pork Chop" Nicholson, DJ, and Andrew Gelles, Emcee.
-Sponsors include a spread of brands and companies including Uncle Funky's Skateshop, Substance Skatepark, Housewife skateboards, Juice Magazine, Trophy griptape, Blake Sandberg's Severed Leg Productions, and many more.
+The NYC Pool Series contributors include Ali Axelrod, organizing and ground crew; Jon "Pork Chop" Nicholson, DJ; and Andrew Gelles, emcee.
+Sponsors have included a spread of brands and companies including Uncle Funky's Skateshop, Substance Skatepark, Housewife Skateboards, Juice Magazine, Trophy griptape, Blake Sandberg's Severed Leg Productions, and others.

 Riverside Skate Jam

 After building a relationship with the Riverside Park Conservancy with the ramp repairs, the coalition was asked if it wanted to host events at the park.
 The NYC Skateboard Coalition held a Riverside Skate Jam at Riverside Skatepark from 2013 to 2018, stopping due to the concrete remodeling of the skatepark.
 The coalition has plans to resume the Skate Jam when the remodel is finished.

-Andy Kessler Skatepark (renaming campaign for Riverside Skatepark)
+Andy Kessler Skatepark

-In 2020, the NYC Skateboard Coalition, with help from Aaron Aniton, spearheaded a renaming of the Riverside Skatepark to Andy Kessler Skatepark to honor the advocacy work Kessler did in his life for the skateboarding community.
+In 2020, the NYC Skateboard Coalition worked alongside friends of Andy Kessler and Riverside park skateboard community members including Aaron Aniton, Jaime “Puppet Head” Affoumado, and Ivory Serra to lead a campaign that resulted in the renaming of the Riverside Skatepark to Andy Kessler Skatepark to honor the advocacy work Kessler did in his life for the skateboarding community.